top of page

 We teach our kids not to be bullies and we teach them how to stand up to bullies for themselves and others.

-Anyone would balk at the thought of talking to a child that way.
 So why do we talk to ourselves that way?

 Inner bully vs. Inner critic